Geeksfino/monitor-agent/README.md

 [中文文档](./README.zh-CN.md)

-This project is a starter kit for building knowledge base-powered chatbots using FinClip and CxAgent.
+This project is a starter kit for building knowledge base-powered chatbots using FinClip and finclip-agent.
 It provides all the necessary setup and configuration tools to quickly deploy an agent with custom knowledge.
 The frontend chat interface can be embedded as a floating window on websites, and the backend is an Agent based on [finclip-agent](https://github.com/Geeksfino/finclip-agent).

 Before deploying this project, you need to generate a knowledge base.
 Simply place documents in the `contents` directory and run `bun run kb:package` to generate the knowledge base.
 The generation process requires some computation time; refer to the [kb-mcp-server](https://github.com/Geeksfino/kb-mcp-server) documentation for details.
 Additionally, the quality of knowledge base retrieval and generation depends on the configuration in `kb.yml`, including source file formats, data chunking strategies (e.g., by line, by paragraph), chunk overlap, retriever type, and choice of embedding models.